Robust 1-Bit Compressed Sensing via Hinge Loss Minimization: Main Results

 Each of the $m$ samples $\{(\a_i, y_i)\}_{i \in [m]}$ is then drawn as an independent copy from the random pair $(\a, y)$, implying that

 We assume that $\grtr \in \sset$ for a fixed signal set $\sset \subset \R^n$ which is convex, bounded, and closed. \end{assumption} Note that this model includes a special case of Assumption~\ref{model:measurements} with $f = \sign$ and also revives the requirements of Assumption~\ref{model:signal}, except from $\vnull \in \sset$.
-Although one might generalize the recovery guarantees below to noisy $1$-bit measurements, we will only analyze the noiseless case in this part.
-This restriction simplifies the exposition significantly and allows us to highlight the geometric aspects of our recovery approach.
+The restriction to perfect $1$-bit measurements in fact simplifies the argumentation significantly.
+More precisely, the general noisy case would involve a very subtle case distinction depending on whether the expected risk minimizer lies in the interior or on the boundary of $\sset$.
+The former case actually corresponds to $\scalfac < 1$ in Lemma~\ref{lem:minexpectedloss} and one may in principle proceed similarly to the proof of Theorem~\ref{thm:euclideanball}.
+In the latter case --- which occurs for noiseless measurements --- the strategy of the next subsection could prove useful.
+However, none of these extensions is straightforward and they would require a considerable technical effort.
+Furthermore, the numerical analysis of Experiment~\hyperref[para:appl:numerics:exp2]{2} in Subsection~\ref{subsec:appl:numerics} indicates that this step would particularly require an adaption of the scalable estimator introduced below in Definition~\ref{def:estimatortuned}.
+In order to highlight the geometric aspects of our recovery approach, we will therefore only investigate the noiseless case in this part.